nktnet1/sync-request-curl/README.md

 When using the `response.getBody()` function, a generic [Error](https://nodejs.org/api/errors.html) object is thrown.

 If there are issues with the request, a `CurlError` will be thrown.
-This will contain a non-zero `code` property that corresponds to Libcurl Errors which can be looked up here:
+This will contain a non-zero `code` property that corresponds to a specific Libcurl Error from this documentation:
 - https://curl.se/libcurl/c/libcurl-errors.html

 A few common errors are: